openstack/charm-guide/doc/source/admin/ops-auto-glance-image-updates.rst

 .. code-block:: none

-   juju deploy --to lxd:1 glance-simplestreams-sync juju add-relation glance-simplestreams-sync:identity-service keystone:identity-service
+   juju deploy --to lxd:1 glance-simplestreams-sync juju integrate glance-simplestreams-sync:identity-service keystone:identity-service
-   juju add-relation glance-simplestreams-sync:certificates vault:certificates
+   juju integrate glance-simplestreams-sync:certificates vault:certificates

 We are assuming that the cloud is TLS-enabled (hence the Vault relation).